JoseRoca/AfxNova/docs/Windows GUI /Menu Procedures.md

 ```
 ---

-Builds a menu and an accelerator table using `CWindow`.
+Builds a menu and a keyboard accelerator table using `CWindow`.

 ```
 #define UNICODE